tnichols217/notes/PHYS 121 - Physics 1/Labs/3/Analysis.md

 ## Analysis

 ![[SpringGraph.png]]
+*Fig 1a: Position of the end of the spring vs. mass hung upon it*

 The force on the spring can be calculated by the amount of mass hanging on it.

 $F_s=F_g=mg$
 $F_s=k\Delta x$

+The slope

 # Gravitational Potential Energy